JBZoo/CI-Report-Converter/README.md

 Options:
   -S, --input-format=INPUT-FORMAT    Source format.
 Available options: checkstyle, junit, phpmd-json, phpmnd, pmd-cpd, psalm-json [default: "checkstyle"]
   -T, --output-format=OUTPUT-FORMAT  Target format.
-Available options: github-cli, junit, tc-inspections, tc-tests [default: "tc-tests"]
+Available options: gitlab-json, github-cli, junit, tc-inspections, tc-tests [default: "tc-tests"]
   -N, --suite-name=SUITE-NAME        Set custom name of root group/suite -I, --input-file[=INPUT-FILE]      File path with the original report format.
 If not set or empty, then the STDIN is used.
   -O, --output-file[=OUTPUT-FILE]    File path with the result report format.
 If not set or empty, then the STDOUT is used.